 - Some animals, especially dogs, get in the habit of eating gravel, stones, dirt, bones, or plants.
-This does not usually indicate a dietary deficiency as many owners suspect, though we do not have a good explaination for this unusual dietary behavior.
+This does not usually indicate a dietary deficiency as many owners suspect, though we do not have a good explanation for this unusual dietary behavior.
 Stools produced can be sharp or painful to pass, often leading to straining and discomfort.

 - Some medications can have constipation as a side effect (sucralfate).

 - An important potential cause of constipation to check for is an electrolyte imbalance, especially in an older pet.
 This may be the only noticeable sign of an important metabolic problem such as insufficient kidney function.
 A basic database of lab tests is especially important if constipation has been recurrent or if the patient is elderly as it could indicate an important underlying problem.

 - An internal obstruction may be causing the problem.
 For example, animals hit by cars often suffer a fractured pelvis.
 These usually heal without surgery but can heal such that the pelvic canal through which stool must pass is narrowed.
 Constipation may not result for years after the initial trauma.
 An old fracture is generally obvious with a radiograph of the abdomen.